Fulbright Foreign Student Program 2024 – 2025

-Note: Individuals who fall under one of the following categories: U.S. citizens, legal permanent residents, immediate family members of U.S. Embassy employees or Ministry of Education, Sports and Youth staff (for the special funds), recipients of Fulbright grants within the last five years, students already registered at or attending study programs in the United States or with more than one year of previous study in the United States, individuals employed in the United States, those married to American citizens, those who have applied to immigrate or those have sought asylum in another country are not eligible to apply for the Fulbright Program.
+Note: Individuals who fall under one of the following categories: U.S. citizens; legal permanent residents; immediate family members of U.S. Embassy employees or Ministry of Education and Sports staff (for the GoA funds); recipients of Fulbright grants within the last five years; students already registered at or attending study programs in the United States or with more than one year of previous study in the United States; individuals employed in the United States; those married to American citizens; those who have applied to immigrate; or those have sought asylum in another country are not eligible to apply for the Fulbright Program.

-All interested applicants must fill in the Fulbright Foreign Student application online.
-Click on 2022 Fulbright Student Program for the online application form, create an account, and then log in to start a new application.
-Submit the complete application forms electronically and scanned copies of all required documents no later than June 30, 2021.
-If you are able to submit the application and all supporting documents through the online system, you do not need to send any information through the mail.
+All interested applicants must complete the Fulbright Foreign Student application online.
+Click on https://apply.iie.org/ffsp2024/ for the online application form, create an account, and then log in to start a new application.
+Submit the completed application forms electronically and scanned copies of all required documents no later than July 15, 2023.
+All required documents should be submitted online in order for the application to be further reviewed.

 A complete application includes: